pypeit/PypeIt/doc/instruments.rst

 Overview
 ++++++++

-Below we describe all of the spectrograph that may be reduced by PYPIT.
-We also provide any suggested tips for customizing the Settings File.
+Below we describe all of the spectrographs that may be reduced by PYPIT.
+We also provide any suggested tips for customizing the PYPIT file.

 =============== =========   ===================================
 PYPIT Name      Telescope   Instrument